bmeg/protograph/README.md

     lein run --protograph path/to/protograph.yml --topic "topic1 topic2 topic3"

-This will by default output to the topics `protograph.Vertex` and `protograph.Edge`.
+This will by default output to the Kafka topics `protograph.Vertex` and `protograph.Edge`.
 To change the prefix for these topics pass in something under the `--prefix` key:

     # this will output to the topics institutional.project.Vertex
     # and institutional.project.Edge